retf/Boost.Application/README.md

 Thanks to Benjamin Dieckmann for global_context implementation.<br>
 Thanks to Rodrigo Madera (RM of Boost.Application).<br>
-Thanks to Antony Polukhin for improvements on plug-in system module (shared_library).
+Thanks to Antony Polukhin for improvements on plug-in system module (shared_library), that now is a new library, see notes above.

 ### Contact